 In addition to the requirements set out in Chapter VII MDR, also other MDR requirements related to post-market surveillance, market surveillance, vigilance, registration of economic operators and devices should apply to ‘legacy devices’.

 Such an approach respects the wording of Article 120(3d) MDR.
-At the same time it extends the application of the MDR to those requirements that support a well- functioning vigilance and market surveillance system as well as proper registration of economic operators and devices.
+At the same time, it extends the application of the MDR to those requirements that support a well- functioning vigilance and market surveillance system as well as proper registration of economic operators and devices.

 Firstly, the general obligations of manufacturers and importers to place only devices on the market that are in conformity with the MDR (Articles 10(1) and 13(1) MDR) apply, whereas for ‘legacy devices’ conformity with the MDR means conformity with the MDD or AIMDD and the additional requirements in accordance with Article 120(3d) MDR.
 In addition, the obligations of economic operators set out in the following provisions should also apply to economic operators with respect to ‘legacy devices’: